Sabse Bada Rupaiya (1976 film)

 Sabse Bada Rupaiya is a 1976 Indian Hindi-language film, produced by Mehmood and directed by S. Ramanathan.The film stars Mehmood, Vinod Mehra, Moushumi Chatterjee, Farida Jalal, Asit Sen, Agha, Keshto Mukherjee and Jeevan.
 The title song Sabse Bada Rupaiya is inspired by the music to the title song of the Hollywood musical 42nd Street (1933).
 The song was used again in an Abhishek Bachchan-starrer Bluffmaster (2005) in the opening credits.
 The core plot of the movie is based on the 1971 Kannada movie Kasidre Kailasa.

+It was a SuperHit at BoxOffice.